Type2DiabetesSystematicReview/nma_more_covariates_public/analysis_plan.md

 -   choice of statistical distributions for age (ie truncated normal) and HbA1c at baseline (normal)
 -   method for estimating parameters of distributions for representing continuous variables where a different summary statistic was provided
 -   number of integration points in analysis of aggregate data (one - ie the mean for HbA1c and derived via the multinma algorithm for MACE)
--   For IPD trials, missing outcome data was handled using last observation carried forward.
-For aggregate-level trials, if the outcome was not reported these were excluded
+-   For aggregate-level trials, if the outcome was not reported these were excluded
 -   selecting linear models for HbA1c and Cox models for MACE for the trial-level models
 -   selecting regression outputs for the IPD and arm-level data in preference to contrast-level data for the aggregate trials when fitting the ML-NMR models